-Apply Crystal Clay into the Nunn Design Bezel
+Apply Epoxy Clay into the Nunn Design Bezel

 Step 22.
-Once the Gilding Flake is released from the toothpick, start to rub the flake into the Crystal Clay with your fingertips.
+Once the Gilding Flake is released from the toothpick, start to rub the flake into the Epoxy Clay with your fingertips.
 The Gilding Flakes tear very easily, but don’t worry.
 Just continue to adhere it onto the clay until you have your desired effect.
-Gently rub the Gilding Flakes into the Crystal Clay until it is smooth.
+Gently rub the Gilding Flakes into the Epoxy Clay until it is smooth.

 Step 24.
-If you don’t like the impression that was created, pat the impression in the Crystal Clay with your fingertips until you have a smooth surface once again.
-You may need to pinch off some of the Crystal Clay and reapply the gilding flakes.
+If you don’t like the impression that was created, pat the impression in the Epoxy Clay with your fingertips until you have a smooth surface once again.
+You may need to pinch off some of the Epoxy Clay and reapply the gilding flakes.
 Press the bezel down into the mold again.

 Step 25.
-Clean the side edges of bezel thoroughly with a wet-wipe, removing any of the Crystal Clay.
-The Crystal Clay will harden like cement, so cleaning as you go is a good habit to get into.
+Clean the side edges of bezel thoroughly with a wet-wipe, removing any of the Epoxy Clay.
+The Epoxy Clay will harden like cement, so cleaning as you go is a good habit to get into.

 TIP: Before storing your silicone molds, wipe it down with a wet-wipe.
 This will allow you to have a clean mold for the next time.

 Step 26.
-Let the Crystal Clay cure for 12 hours.
+Let the Epoxy Clay cure for 12 hours.
 It will be hard to the touch, but will continue to fully cure for another 72 hours.